IsakAlmgren/routesuit/README.md

 ### ⚙️ Highly Customizable
 - **Location**: Set coordinates manually or use GPS to get your current location
 - **Commute Times**: Configure your morning and evening commute time windows
-- **Temperature Thresholds**: Adjust temperature breakpoints for clothing levels
 - **Precipitation Thresholds**: Set when to recommend rain clothes
-- **Clothing Messages**: Customize the recommendation text for each clothing level
 - **Language**: Support for English and Swedish (with system default option)

 ### 🔔 Daily Notifications